-A year abroad as part of your degree gives you the chance to challenge yourself personally in a different academic and cultural environment.
+Study abroad at Imperial is normally undertaken as a year abroad as part of your undergraduate degree andgives you the chance to challenge yourself personally in a different academic and cultural environment.

 It's also proof to employers that you’re adaptable, independent and globally aware.